 You can find several Notary Public training options online, including the NNA's Notary Essentials course.
 Online training can be convenient and can do an excellent job of preparing you for your new responsibilities.

-It's important to thoroughly review any company you plan to work with, as some have courses developed by on-staff Notary experts and some simply consist of information pulled from other, more authoritative, sources.
+It's important to thoroughly review any company you plan to work with, as some have courses developed by on-staff Notary experts while others simply pull information from other, more authoritative, sources.

 How can I protect myself?